19/09/2023

 Topic: Breastfeeding and hot weather

-Heatwave alert.
-During summer 2023, heatwaves and very hot weather hit Europe again.
+During summer time, heatwaves and very hot weather hit Europe again.
 We get regularly questions wether breastfed babies need water supply.

 - Exclusively breastfed babies get all they need in the first six months, as long as breastfeeding is well-established, and you are breastfeeding on demand.
 This is sufficient, even on very hot, humid days.
 More information here: https://www.lllc.ca/breastfeeding-summer-or-hot-weather